programming-the-iot/.github/profile/README.md

 ## IMPORTANT NOTE REGARDING BOOK LINKS and KANBAN BOARD

-The original [Kanban Board](https://github.com/orgs/programming-the-iot/projects/5) links have been auto-migrated to GitHub's new project board, and you may find some of the previous links to the original [Kanban Board](https://github.com/orgs/programming-the-iot/projects/5) are now defunct.
+The original [Kanban Board](https://github.com/orgs/programming-the-iot/projects/5) web site has been auto-migrated to GitHub's new project board, which is now at a new URL.
+You may find some of the previous links to the original [Kanban Board](https://github.com/orgs/programming-the-iot/projects/5) are now defunct.
 Please use the NEW link below:

 https://github.com/orgs/programming-the-iot/projects/5